serebrov/.emacs/README.md

 - LSP does not work in python code
 - persistent undo history (to be able to undo or g; after you restart emacs)

+Dired:
+- How to have a more minimal view?
+- Is dual pane-style file managment possible?

 # Tips for solving problems

 For debugging errors in the config it may be useful to enable stacktrace: